Marcao02/complaw-deeptech/L4/miniL4/scalaMiniL4/README.md

 *This is very early work.
-If you don't work for Legalese, _ignore it_.*
+If you don't work for Legalese, you should probably ignore it.*

 Ping Dustin on Legalese Slack if you want to install on Windows, and he'll write the documentation to do so with your help.